Golf Tutorials

 Why a Basic Fit Matters (Even If It's Not a Pro Fitting)

 Either way, you're fighting your equipment before you even start your backswing.
-This is where a static fitting chart comes in to play.
-While it’s not a full-blown dynamic fitting with a pro and launch monitors (which is still the gold standard), it’s an enormous step up from grabbing a standard set and hoping for the best. think of it is this way: A chart helps figure out whether to shop for "Large" and "Short" or "Medium" clothes.
-It gets a in right ballpark before you worry about all the nuances.
+This is where a static fitting chart comes into play.
+While it's not a full-blown dynamic fitting with a pro and launch monitors (which is still the gold standard), it's an enormous step up from grabbing a standard set and hoping for the best.
+Think of it this way: A chart helps figure out whether to shop for "Large" and "Short" or "Medium" clothes.
+It gets you in the right ballpark before you worry about all the nuances.

 The Core Components of a Fitting Chart